TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

-Applications that can't bear wall-time ambiguities should explicitly check the value of the :attr:`~datetime.fold` attribute or avoid using hybrid :class:`tzinfo` subclasses; there are no ambiguities when using :class:`timezone`, or any other fixed-offset :class:`tzinfo` subclass (such as a class representing only EST (fixed offset -5 hours), or only EDT (fixed offset -4 hours)).
+Applications that can't bear wall-time ambiguities should explicitly check the value of the :attr:`~datetime.fold` attribute or avoid using hybrid :class:`tzinfo` subclasses; there are no ambiguities when using :class:`timezone`, or any other fixed-offset :class:`tzinfo` subkundi (such as a kundi representing only EST (fixed offset -5 hours), or only EDT (fixed offset -4 hours)).

 .. seealso::

    `dateutil.tz <https://dateutil.readthedocs.io/en/stable/tz.html>`_
-      The :mod:`datetime` module has a basic :class:`timezone` class (for handling arbitrary fixed offsets from UTC) and its :attr:`timezone.utc` attribute (a UTC timezone instance).
+      The :mod:`datetime` module has a basic :class:`timezone` kundi (for handling arbitrary fixed offsets kutoka UTC) and its :attr:`timezone.utc` attribute (a UTC timezone instance).

       *dateutil.tz* library brings the *IANA timezone database*